sourcegraph/careers/job-descriptions/software-engineer-template.md

 ## Qualifications

-We are looking for candidates with the following skills, and we will test for these things in our interview process:

-- _Short list of qualifitications._
+- _Short list of qualifitications.
+Generally this should be limited to things that we actually look and test for in our interview process._

 ## Nice-to-haves